Oakyden/Oakyden/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a quick 'Baby Name Match' app with Clause Code to test AI/Vibe coding potential
+- 🔭 Researching / Working On - I’m currently working on a quick 'Baby Name Match' app with Clause Code to test AI/Vibe coding potential
-- 🌱 I’m currently learning LLMs, AI and further backend technologies such as nodeJS
+- 🌱 Learning - I’m currently learning LLMs, AI and further backend technologies such as nodeJS
-- 👯 I’m looking to collaborate on anything that can enhance my FullStack experience
+- 👯 Collaboration - I’m looking to collaborate on anything that can enhance my FullStack experience
-- 💬 Ask me about Chelsea football club, Tennis or Rock music!
+- 💬 Ask me about: Ask me about Chelsea football club, Tennis or Rock music!
 - 📫 How to reach me: https://www.linkedin.com/in/alan-oakden-b46832111/